deanturpin/gcc/README.md

 Nightly build of gcc from source.
 See the [Dockerfile](https://github.com/deanturpin/gcc/blob/main/Dockerfile).

 Snapshot of dumping the compiler version on the date shown.
+You can expose your local filesystem to the container to build local files with the latest compiler.

 ```bash
 $ date